-Paul had experienced this firsthand: the Gospel makes the seed of goodness that God has placed in the human heart sprout and grow.
+Paul had experienced this first-hand: the Gospel makes the seed of goodness that God has placed in the human heart sprout and grow.

 This is a seed of hope, which grows through our personal daily contact with God's love and bears fruit in mutual love.
-It spurs us to resist the bad seeds of individualism and indifference that cause isolation and conflict, and instead to share one another's burdens and encourage each other.
+It stimulates us to resist the bad seeds of individualism and indifference that cause isolation and conflict, and, instead, to share one another's burdens and encourage each other.

-This is a simple Word of Life that we can all understand and put into practice; yet it can revolutionize our personal and social relationships.
+This is a simple word of life that we can all understand and put into practice; but it can revolutionize our personal and social relationships.

-It is a valuable piece of advice that helps us rediscover the fundamental truth of being brothers and sisters, which underlies many cultures.
-This is expressed by the principle of Ubuntu in Bantu philosophy: "I am what I am because of who we all are."
+It is a valuable piece of advice that helps us rediscover the fundamental truth of being brothers and sisters that underlies many cultures.
+This is expressed by the principle of Ubuntu in Bantu philosophy: "I am what I am because of who we all are".

-This thought guided the great Methodist leader Nelson Mandela in his political work in South Africa.
-He said, "Ubuntu doesn't mean that people should not think of themselves, but rather they should ask, 'Do I want to help the community around me?"1 Mandela's consistent and courageous work brought about historic change in his country and a great step forward in civilization.
+This thought guided Nelson Mandela, in his political work in South Africa.
+He said, "Ubuntu doesn't mean that people should not think of themselves, but rather they should ask, 'Do I want to help the community around me?'"
+Mandela's consistent and courageous work brought about historic change in his country and a great step forward in civilization.